hassanaftab93/Coursera_Capstone/README.md

 ## Week 2

-you will learn in detail how to make calls to the Foursquare API for different purposes.
+You will learn in detail how to make calls to the Foursquare API for different purposes.
 You will learn how to use a URL to send a request to the API to search for a specific type of venues, to explore a particular venue, to explore a Foursquare user, to explore a geographical location, and to get trending venues around a location.

 Also, you will learn how to use the visualization library, Folium, to visualize the results.

+Foursquare API Exercise Notebook Link: https://github.com/hassanaftab93/Jupyter-Notebooks/blob/main/Foursquare-API-py-v2.0.ipynb

 ## ---